ImFlog/schema-registry-plugin/README.md

 You can configure the metadata extension in order to download the schemas metadata in json files.
 It will be saved in files named like the schema file but suffixed by `-metadata.json` in the outputPath you specify and defaults to the same output directory as your schemas.
+The metadata extension will also download optional `metadata` and `rulesets` if your schema-registry supports this.

 NB: